 Nijmeh - a key protagonist and the mother of Maysan, who is a co-founder and active member of Urfod - opens up a central space in the exhibition to consider how care, expressed especially through her cooking to accompany their meetings, can disrupt the policies of divide and rule adopted by the State of Israel.
 At the end of the film, through a final descent from Mount Carmel, both literally and metaphorically Halabi attempts to bridge a gap or disrupt the separation that has been created between the Druze and other Palestinian Arabs since 1948.
-The exhibition seeks to reflect upon the ways in which the colonial system – despite implementing different tools of the State in the mountain for the Druze compared to the valley in relation to the Palestinian cause -–is one and the same.
+The exhibition sought to reflect upon the ways in which the colonial system – despite implementing different tools of the State in the mountain for the Druze compared to the valley in relation to the Palestinian cause -– is one and the same.
 By doing so, she creates space to imagine an alternative future.

-We No Longer Prefer Mountains carries forward Halabi’s long-term and ongoing research into how historical and national narratives are constructed; and the impacts that overlooked and suppressed histories have on contemporary life.
+We No Longer Prefer Mountains carried forward Halabi’s long-term and ongoing research into how historical and national narratives are constructed; and the impacts that overlooked and suppressed histories have on contemporary life.
 This is anchored around her interest in landscape and systems of power and control.
-The installation evokes the mountain as a main protagonist of the film, with the ascent and descent of the tiered seating structure echoing the ascent and descent of Mount Carmel which is so central to the film.
+The installation evoked the mountain as a main protagonist of the film, with the ascent and descent of the tiered seating structure echoing the ascent and descent of Mount Carmel which is so central to the film.
 The relation between sound and sight is an ongoing enquiry for Halabi, and the possibility of experiencing the sound of the film initially before seeing the projected image is important; whilst movement through the installation further reflects Halabi’s interest in ritual and processes of transmutation from one form to another.

 This collaboration with Inas Halabi was initiated by Elvira Dyangani Ose as Director of The Showroom, 2019-21.
 The exhibition in 2022 is curated by Lily Hall and produced with The Showroom team Gabriela Salgado, Seema Manchanda and Oana Damir.
-The installation has been realised by technicians Elliott Denny, Ruth Angel Edwards, Jack Felgate, Alessia Franchi, Andy Healy, Paulina Michnowska, Adam Shield, Daniel Wilkinson and Lucy Woodhouse; and with thanks to Naz Balkaya, Vanya Cantone, Katherine Finerty, Catherine Herbert, Corie McGowan, Campbell McConnell, Natasha Smith Tebbs, Raul Muñoz de la Vega, and the team at Mophradat.
+The installation has been realised by technicians Elliott Denny, Ruth Angel Edwards, Jack Felgate, Alessia Franchi, Andy Healy, Paulina Michnowska, Adam Shield, Daniel Wilkinson and Lucy Woodhouse; and with thanks to Naz Balkaya, Vanya Cantone, Katherine Finerty, Catherine Herbert, Corie McGowan, Campbell McConnell, Natasha Smith Tebbs, Allan Struthers, Raul Muñoz de la Vega, and the team at Mophradat.